 1. Cumulative RF Emissions: The applicant must submit an audit certifying that the facility will comply with FCC safety standards cumulatively (accounting for all existing and proposed antennas on the tower).
 2. Lighting Restrictions: Towers shall not be lighted unless required by the FAA.
 If required, lighting must use the minimum intensity and be equipped with shields or louvers to prevent glare onto residential properties.
-3. Third-Party Review: The Community shall retain an independent expert to audit the application; the applicant shall pay the full cost of this review via a non-refundable deposit.
+3. Third-Party Review: The borough shall retain an independent expert to audit the application; the applicant shall pay the full cost of this review via a non-refundable deposit.
+4. Federal Compliance as a Condition of Permit.
+All PWSF/WCF shall be operated in strict accordance with the rules and regulations of the Federal Communications Commission (FCC) regarding radio frequency interference.
+Continued compliance with FCC interference standards is a material condition of the borough's conditional use permit and/or building permit.